 Where the blue gums are growing,

 Where my Daddy and Mummy are waiting for me

 And the pals of my childhood once more I will see;

 Then no more will I roam,

 Along the road to Gundagai”.

-A distinctly sentimental Australian melody, the song was first performed by Peter Dawson in 1924 and recorded in London before selling some 40,000 to 50,000 copies in the first three months.
+A distinctly sentimental Australian melody, the song was first performed by Leonard Hubbard in 1923 and recorded in London before selling some 40,000 to 50,000 copies in the first three months.
 But O’Hagan wasn’t what contemporaries would describe as a “one hit wonder”; during his career that spanned from 1916 to 1961 he wrote over 600 songs with more than 200 published many of which are still performed in distant countries.
 His songs were proudly Australian about Australian people and places, many of which featured famous identities: “Kingsford Smith (Aussie is proud of you)” (1928), “Our Don Bradman” (1930), and “Our Marjorie (Jackson)” (1952).
 Other classics include “Where the dog sits on the tuckerbox (five miles from Gundagai)” (1938) “Ginger Meggs” (1948), “Things is crook, in Tallarook” (1952), the war-time hits “When a boy from Alabama meets a girl from Gundagai” (1942) (“That one came out when the streets of Melbourne, Sydney and Brisbane were packed with American troops.
 It couldn’t miss”.) and “Little ships will sail again” (1943); and “Josie and me” (1929) dedicated to his wife Josephine née Weichard (d 1983), the daughter of a musician.